lkk688/DeepDataMiningLearning/docs/source/HPC2.rst

 Conda Environment Setup Tutorial
 ---------------------------------

-You can install miniconda via bash or module load the available 'anaconda/3.9'.
+You can install miniconda via bash or **module load the available 'anaconda/3.9'**.

 If you want to install the latest version of miniconda, you can download Miniconda3 latest version via curl and run the install script